The comeback continues: Alex Smith named Washington’s backup in latest quarterback swap

 After suffering a compound leg fracture during a game against the Houston Texans in 2018, Smith underwent 17 surgeries to repair the bones and clean out an infection, rendering his lower right leg almost barren.
 Muscle was transferred from his other leg to fill his shin, and he now wears a brace to help with dorsiflexion, the ability to lift up his foot.

-Though many doubted he could ever play again, Smith set out to test his limits and attempt a comeback.
+Though it seemed doubtful he would play again, Smith set out to test his limits and attempt a comeback.
 After getting cleared by his doctors in late July, Smith was placed on the physically unable to perform list for the start of training camp.
 He was cleared by the team’s doctors and activated in mid-August, and in the weeks since he has progressed in his physical development and instilled confidence that he could play if needed.

 But he has yet to take a hit; quarterbacks are generally not hit in training camp and practices out of caution.